-Ed Leedskalnin was a man of slight build standing a little over 5 feet and weighing 100 pounds but that did not stop him from building Coral Castle over the span of an estimated 28 years.
+Ed Leedskalnin was a man of short stature and slight build.
+Standing a little over 5 feet and weighing 100 pounds.
+But that did not stop him from building Coral Castle, over the span of an estimated 28 years.
 Coral Castle features 1,100 tons of coral rock stacked and carved into various shapes and designs.

 8. Miami City Cemetery